Ortibus E, Huening B, Wolke D, Khonyongwa-Fernandez G, Cassiman C, Geldof C, Schalij-Delfos N

 For healthcare professionals

-Attend appropriate training on standardised visual assessment.
+Attend appropriate and regular training on standardised visual assessment.

 For neonatal unit and follow-up team

-Develop a structure of follow-up locally.
+Develop a structure for local follow-up care.

 For hospital and follow-up team